jtgrauke/Overline.Studio/_projects/populi.md

 </div>

 <div class="span-12 md-span-10 pb6 mb6 mt10">
     <blockquote><span>“</span>You made the process of discovery fun.
-It's like we went going on an adventure together to discover who we are, and our brand emerged from that.”</blockquote>
+It's like we went on an adventure together to discover who we are, and our brand emerged from that.”</blockquote>
     <p>Isaac Grauke, CEO of Populi</p>
 </div>